Tod Morgan

-Albert Morgan Pilkington (December 25, 1902 – August 3, 1953), better known as Tod Morgan, was an American boxer who took the World Jr. Lightweight Championship in 1925 in Los Angeles and held it for an impressive four years.
+Albert Morgan Pilkington (December 25, 1902 – August 3, 1953), better known as Tod Morgan, was an American boxer who took the Undisputed World Super Featherweight Championship in 1925 in Los Angeles and held it for an impressive four years.
 His managers were his stepfather Frank Morgan, and later Frank Churchill, who also trained Mike Ballerino, a former Jr. Lightweight champion.
 His trainer was "Spider" Roach.

 Early life and career

 Morgan was born in the small town of Dungeness, Washington, near Sequim, on December 25, 1902.

 Tod's stepfather, Fred, put Tod in boxing as a means of getting some strength into his body.
 His first professional fights were in 1920, in Concrete, and Anacortes, Washington, against Johnny Bitoni, and Pete Moe, who knocked him out.
 After these two bouts, his stepfather Fred moved him to California.
 After arriving in Eureka where he fought two bouts with George Green, his stepfather began training him in the backroom of the Hoffman House in Vallejo, California, a soft-drink parlor and lunch room.
 Tod's first fight in Valejo was around October 1920.

 On May 24, 1922, Morgan defeated California boxer Ad Rubidoux at the Oakland Arena in Oakland, California in a ten-round points decision.
 The bout was fiercely fought and considered the most interesting of the bouts fought that night.